kgpayne/blog/content/pages/home.md

 <br>
-Here I collect articles, book notes, technical tutorials/work-books and other information that might be useful to my future self.
+Here I collect articles, take book notes, build technical tutorials and generally assemble information that might be <important>useful to my future self</important>.
-Whilst the intention of this blog is as a personal knowledge store and a form of "therapy through writing", I hope others might also find information here of interest and use.
+Whilst the intention of this blog is as a personal knowledge store and a form of
+<important>therapy through writing</important>, I hope others might also find information here of interest and use.